 I also understand that pretty much all of these universities are severely underfunded and need the additional financial support.
 But again tell me how that’s the athlete’s problem?
 We talk vigorously about fleeing from white schools because they and the NCAA are earning billions from the blood, sweat and tears of black athletes and they aren’t being compensated.
 Would we feel better if they were only being exploited at black schools?
 It’s not like they’re going to get a cut of the proceeds just because they signed to a school where the marching band is a little funkier and the Divine Nine is heavy on campus.
 The schools would thrive while the same fundamental issues with collegiate athletics would still exist.
 If the goal is to make black schools profitable then by all means, continue to beat this drum.
 But if we want to improve the situation for black athletes in the college ranks then this isn’t a solution.

 And let’s circle back to the coaches for a second.
 They should have a lot of blame placed at their feet.
 I’m going to speak in regards to basketball in this instance because that’s the sport I’m most familiar with.
 A lot of coaches at black colleges do a horrible job of recruiting.
 I know the deck is stacked against them for the aforementioned reasons of funding and facilitative deficiencies but we have to be honest about a few things.
 They’ll send letters and packages to Zion Williamson before they will even look at a kid they actually have a chance of getting.
 Let’s be real.
 A player like that is not going to a HBCU.
 Not at this point.
 But there are plenty of other talented kids that can play and would flourish in those settings.
 Another thing that really bothers me about how some of these coaches approach recruiting is they won’t show any interest until a bigger school does.
 They’ll see a kid who has some promise but won’t pursue them.
 Then when a larger program steps in they want to go all in.
-When the kid favors the bigger school they try to paint the kid as arrogant and say “We reach out but he big timed us.”
+When the kid favors the bigger school they try to paint the kid as arrogant and say “We reached out but he big timed us.”
 Well duuuuhhhh.
 You waited too late.
 Seriously, you have to get to them ASAP.
 There are a lot of kids who could be at black schools but the coaches dropped the ball.
 Don’t tell me it doesn’t happen.
 I’ve seen it.